 Tax for the self-employed Tax returns and paperwork for the self-employed

-There’s plenty of paperwork if you’re self-employed, and it’s important to keep your records straight.
+If you're self-employed, it’s important to keep your records straight.

 If you've been in business for a while, you'll be sent them; if not, as with all supplementary pages, you should apply for them - contact HM Revenue & Customs (0845 9000 404) or download them from the HMRC website.